muquit/go-xbuild-go/README.md

 MIT License - See LICENSE file for details.

 ## Author
-Developed with Claude AI 3.7 Sonnet, working under my guidance and instructions.
+Developed with Claude AI Sonnet 4, working under my guidance and instructions.

 ---
-<sub>TOC is created by https://github.com/muquit/markdown-toc-go on Apr-20-2025</sub>
+<sub>TOC is created by https://github.com/muquit/markdown-toc-go on Jun-22-2025</sub>